 As fall is upon us, many campers are still getting in their last legs of outdoor refuge.
 Before we are all confined back in our homes, away from the snow, waiting for the RVing season to start again.

 Colder nights start to creep in.
 Cozy sweaters are broken out of storage.
 Chairs slowly inch closer to the campfire.
-And there is that oh so familiar autumn musk in the air leaving you craving hearty meals to warm your soul.
+And there is that oh so familiar autumn musk in the air leaving you craving hearty meals to warm your body.

 Most may not want to waste what time they have left in the camping season making arduous spreads for the family.
 And why would you?
 Vacation is almost over.
 Soon the sun will be setting before your even home from work.
 Every minute spent cooking is a minute not relaxing.